MarkPearce/Reignmaker-lite/Kingdom_Events.md

 | Critical Failure | Trade dispute; -1 Gold, +1 Unrest |

 **Special:** Commerce structures provide an untyped bonus equal to their tier to checks.

+**If Unresolved:** First turn only: Merchants leave for other markets (Failure result, event ends).
+Trade opportunity is lost.

 ---